UT-SE-Research/iDFlakies/README.md

 </build>
 ```

-One can then run iDFlakies on the Maven project with the following command.
+Once iDFlakies is added to a Maven project, one can then run iDFlakies on the project with the following command.
 ```
 mvn testrunner:testplugin -Ddetector.detector_type=random-class-method -Ddt.randomize.rounds=10
 ```